 It's no secret that Brooklyn is one of the most family-friendly boroughs in New York City.
-More young families are discovering the rich culture and kid-friendly perks like indoor play cafes that make it a great place to raise your family.
-It's the reason why these days, strollers outnumber the hipsters in most Brooklyn neighborhoods.
-And one of the best ways to enjoy the beautiful tree-lined blocks is to go for a walk with your tot in tow to visit some of the amazing playgrounds in the area.
+More young families are discovering the rich culture and kid-friendly perks that make it a great place to raise your family.
+It's the reason why strollers outnumber the hipsters in most Brooklyn neighborhoods.
+And one of the best ways to enjoy the beautiful tree-lined blocks is to go for a walk with your tot in tow to visit some of the amazing toddler playgrounds in the area.

-We've already ranked the best playgrounds in Prospect Park and the top playgrounds for your big kids in Brooklyn, but now we're putting together a list of some of our favorite playgrounds sized for toddlers.
+We've ranked the best playgrounds in Prospect Park, Brooklyn Bridge Park, and even the top playgrounds for big kids in Brooklyn, but now we're presenting a list of our favorite toddler playgrounds in the borough.

 Underhill Avenue between Prospect Place and Park Place